 - No 24/7 support on lower tiers

-- Free plan limits email sends, contact storage
+- Free plan limits email sends and contact storage

 HubSpot takes the top spot because of its pricing, user experience, and integration capabilities, all while offering plenty of advanced features.
 HubSpot’s free plan is one of the most generous in the market, including tools like contact management, email tracking, and automation, features that go beyond what Bitrix24 offers in its free version.

-HubSpot scores a remarkable 95.83/100 for pricing—no easy feat.
-It achieves this by offering a transparent, value-for-money approach, and offering both a 30-day free trial and a free tier, unlike competitors like Salesforce, one of HubSpot’s closest competitors, which becomes expensive quickly for small businesses.
+HubSpot scores a remarkable 95.83/100 for pricing.
+It achieves this by offering a transparent, value-for-money approach and offering both a 30-day free trial and a free tier, unlike competitors like Salesforce, one of HubSpot’s closest competitors, which becomes expensive quickly for small businesses.

 While HubSpot’s advanced features can become costly, especially as your business scales, it still offers better value compared to Salesforce, which, though powerful, can overwhelm small teams with its complexity and higher costs.
 For smaller businesses, Zoho and Apptivo may be more affordable, but they lack the depth of automation and integrations that HubSpot provides.